FatemehEsfahani/Probabilistic-Nucleus-Decomposition/README.md

 </pre>
 The above java code produces random weights between range 1 and 100.
 For each edge, the weight is stored as an integer in the Long format.
 In our implementations, we access the actual probability of an edge by multplying its corresponding weight by <img src="https://render.githubusercontent.com/render/math?math=10^{-2}">.
 For instance, for an edge with weight 60, the corresponding probability is obtained by multiplying 60 by 0.01 which is equal to 0.6.

 Our implementations work with undirected graphs with symmetrized weights.
 To change a graph to an undirected one, for each edge we add its inverse.
 This can be achieved by taking the union of the graph with its transpose.
-Here, we show how to do this for cnr-2000.
 Here, we show how to do this for cnr-2000:
 <pre>
 java -Xmx8g -cp "bin":"lib/*" TransposeWeightedGraphLong cnr-2000
 </pre>